Other side of Kakabeka falls

 • Whispering Hills (located a bit further from the waterfall area)

-Reservations for the camping can be made on the park website here.
+There are camping discounts for seniors and for people with an Ontario disability card.
+Reservations for the camping at Kakabeka Falls can be made on the park website.

 Other Things to Do in the Kakabeka Falls Area